c-valeria-mj/techBasics1/week2/assignment2.md

 - At least one conditional statement is nested within another conditional statement
 - One of the user input should be a number within a particular range, your code shall verify if the user input is 1) a valid number 2) within the range that you define.
 If the user input doesn't satisfy the requirement, ask for input again
 - Use time delays to improve the interactive experience
-- There should be at least one branching point where user inputs lead to different
+- There should be at least one branching point where user inputs lead to different path
 - save it as `game.py`

 Bonus